 - 3. Kyouichi sits on Imagase's stool.
 The stool is Imagase's favourite spot in the apartment, where he used to sit with his knees up and observe the room.
 Sitting in this exact spot represents that Kyouichi wants to see things from Imagase's perspective.
 During the beach flashback, Imagase criticized him for not understanding how to fully love someone.
 As he sits on the stool in deep pensive thought, I'd like to believe Kyouichi is a little closer to understanding that feeling Imagase described.

-Let’s be honest, Kyouichi and Imagase had a toxic relationship from the start.
-Even if they reunited in the end, there’s no telling whether Kyouichi would cheat again.
-Maybe Imagase would get jealous again.
-Or perhaps the two of them would split up once again.
+Let's be honest, Kyouichi and Imagase had a toxic relationship from the start.
+Even if they reunited in the end, there's no telling whether Kyouichi would cheat again.
+Maybe Imagase would get jealous for yet another time.
+Or perhaps the two of them would split up once more.
 Something in their relationship dynamic needed to change, or else they were probably gonna end up in the same self-destructive place as their first breakup.